 The obverse side of the silver coins depicts a portrait of the British monarch Queen Elizabeth II.
 The 2014 and 2015 coin shows Ian Rank-Broadley's portrait of her majesty.
 Since 2016, the obverse displays the newest effigy of the Queen by Jody Clark.
 In both versions, her majesty is shown in profile wearing a royal tiara.
 Along the edge of the coin are engraved her majesty's title, the Latin abbreviation of "D. G. Reg.
 F. D." and the coin’s denomination.

 The reverse design of the British Lunar silver coin changes every year and always depicts the Chinese zodiac animal for the corresponding year of issuance.
-On the current 2020 coins that are dedicated to the "Year of the Rat", the reverse features a single rat crouching on the ground and sniffing the air near a bed of flowers.
+The current 2022 "Year of the Tiger" edition of the coins depicts a prowling tiger on the reverse side and the preceding 2021 "Year of the Ox" edition a grazing ox.
+On the 2020 coins that are dedicated to the "Year of the Rat", the reverse features a single rat crouching on the ground and sniffing the air near a bed of flowers.
 In traditional Chinese culture, rats are associated with the traits of curiosity, intelligence and sociability.
 The 2019 coins that celebrated the "Year of the Pig" depict a night scene at the countryside with a mother pig that is nursing her piglets in the foreground.
 The preceding 2018 edition showed a playful terrier on the reverse in front of a textured background (representing an imprint of the dog's nose).
 In 2017, a Marsh Daisy Rooster appeared on the coin amidst ten marsh daisy (a.k.a. sea-thrift) flowers.
 The choice of ten marsh daisy flowers on the "Year of the Rooster" coin was done on purpose as the rooster is the tenth animal in the Chinese zodiac.